Chad Basin campaign (2018–2020): Insurgent offensives

 ISWAP attacked the harbor town of Baga at the shore of Lake Chad on the night of 26–27 December, and overran its garrison after heavy fighting.
 The local military base was plundered, the local Multinational Joint Task Force (MJTF) headquarters destroyed, and the naval base set aflame, while the militants managed to take control of tanks, APCs, boats, and much other equipment.
 Hundreds of local civilians fled the town after the takeover, even though the rebels had pledged to leave the local civilians alone.
 With the fall of Baga, rebels controlled most of Lake Chad's shoreline.
 The MJTF troops that survived the attack on Baga retreated to another harbor base at Fish Dam in Monguno.
-Miltants launched three attacks on Monguno on 29–30 December, though these were repulsed.
+Militants launched three attacks on Monguno on 29–30 December, though these were repulsed.

 At the same time, the MJTF member states began to prepare counter-offensives in order to push the insurgents back.
 The Nigerian Army was preparing a counter-attack to retake Baga by 31 December, though ISWAP still held the town by mid-February 2019.
 In contrast, an offensive by Niger reportedly met with more success.
 The Niger Armed Forces began to target islands on Lake Chad, and the area along the Yobe River at the Niger-Nigeria border from 28 December.
 While the Niger Army advanced on the ground, the Niger Air Force launched intense airstrikes, with the Nigerien government claiming to have killed 287 rebels by 2 January 2019.
 The Cameroonian Armed Forces also mobilized their troops in the north to counter the Islamist rebels.